gauthamchandra/learning-ruby-from-js/ruby_oop_design.md

 class Pitbull < Dog
 	def speak
-		super                    #If there were any arguments, it would be super(...) puts 'But I'm also a pitbull...'
+		super                    #If there were any arguments, it would be super(...) puts "But I'm also a pitbull..."
 	end
 end
 ```

-###Getters and Setter functions
+### Getters and Setter functions
 Getter and setter functions can be created via standard function definitions but this is suboptimal.
 We don't want to create getters and setters manually for a lot of the instance variables.

 Ruby allows a nice shortcut for this using the ```attr_reader```, ```attr_writer``` and ```attr_accessor``` classes!
 They take in the instance variable name structured as a symbol (see example below).